anjumann/mtc/README.md

 # Basic E-commerce Website for small businesses

-This project is created for Maa Tara Computers to showcase their product
+This project is created for Maa Tara Computers to showcase their products.

 Website [https://maataracomputers.co.in/](https://maataracomputers.co.in/)